doudar/SmartSpin2k/README.md

 <img src="Pictures/ss2k_banner.png" alt="ss2k banner">

-SS2K is an easy to build open source hardware and software project that lets you turn any Spin Bike into a Smart Trainer.
+SS2K is an easy to build open source project that lets you turn any Spin Bike into a Smart Trainer.
 Designed with the intent to be easy to manufacture, build one for yourself, build some for your friends, or setup a print farm and build them for everybody - we're an open community and welcome all levels of involvement!

 ### Documentaion
 Everything you need to know is in the [SS2k Wiki](https://github.com/doudar/SmartSpin2k/wiki)